 As you know I’m all for sharing knowledge and I do a lot of learning myself.
 But there is a very fundamental issue about advice that I wanted to address.

-10 years back when studying music technology I had the chance to learn from Tipi Tuovinen.
-He is one of the most respected music producers/mixing engineers in Finland and has a very impressive professional track record dating back to 1975.
+10 years back when studying music technology I had the chance to learn from one of the most respected music producers/mixing engineers in Finland.
+He has a very impressive professional track record dating back to 1975.
 He was working on big things before I was born.
 He’s worked on tons of albums and movies and won numerous industry awards.

 And he had a lot to say.
 You can imagine I was excited – the stuff I was learning truly was groundbreaking for me at the time.